 How does payment processing work?

 Payment processing is the handling of financial transactions between a buyer and a seller.
+Payment gateways play a crucial role in facilitating online credit card payments, ensuring that transactions are processed securely and efficiently.
 It involves the transfer of funds from the buyer’s account to the seller’s account, typically through a payment gateway or merchant account.
 The payment processing involves several steps:

 Although it may appear complex, we will examine gateways and processors further below.
 The essential elements to remember are that gateways aid in data transmission and processors are responsible for managing the transaction that leads to a purchase.